The City of Yuma’s annual Water Quality Report is now available online on the City of Yuma website.

 The annual report – also known as a Consumer Confidence Report– contains information on source water, the levels of any detected contaminants, and the City’s compliance with drinking water rules, including monitoring.
 Some pieces of educational information concerning the City’s water are also included.

 The reports are based on calendar year data.
-This report contains data collected between January and December 2016.
+This report contains data collected in calendar year 2018.

-The report also contains short, easy-to-read sections on water issues including:
+The four-page report also contains short, easy-to-read sections on water issues including:

 - A description of the source water used by the City of Yuma and how it is treated.